gcallah/BookReviews/gray.md

 reader has been invited to eavesdrop on Gray's inner dialogues as he mulls over a post-liberal world.

 While it might be possible to review this work in the same style in which it was written, well, that would be like putting hot sauce on a dish of chili peppers: a bit much.
-Instead, I will organize this review round several of the themes that are important in the book, and offer a sample of what Gray has to say about each one.
+Instead, I will organize this review around several of the themes that are important in the book, and offer a sample of what Gray has to say about each one.

 ## Hobbes

-In a book the title of which contains the word "Leviathan," we naturally would expect Thomas Hobbes to be a key figure.
-And indeed he is: Throughout his meditations, Gray brings up Hobbes again and again.
-In fact, if one were to be so bold as to offer a "central message" of the book, it would be that the circumstances that prompted Hobbes to write *Leviathan* have again become salient in our time, as the liberal world order that prevailed for some years after the fall of the Soviet Union collapses around us.
+In a book the title of which contains the word "Leviathan," we naturally would expect Thomas Hobbes to play an important role.
+And indeed he does: Throughout his meditations, Gray brings up Hobbes again and again.
+In fact, if one were to be so bold and foolish as to offer a "central message" of the book, it might be that the circumstances that prompted Hobbes to write *Leviathan* have again become salient in our time, as the liberal world order that prevailed for some years after the fall of the Soviet Union collapses around us.

-Very early on, Gray writes: "Hobbes was a liberal -- the only one, perhaps, still worth reading."
+Gray first addresses Hobbes by noting that: "Hobbes was a liberal -- the only one, perhaps, still worth reading."
 (4) In defense of the first half of this claim, he presents the four characteristics of liberalism provided in his own book, *Liberalism*, to wit, liberalism is:

 1. individualist